Can you do this job?

 - Write the answers beside the skill.
 For example, if the skill is teaching, ask yourself who you teach, what you teach, where you teach and so on.

 - Choose two or three items in your portfolio that are most closely related to the position you’re applying for.

 - Write a point-form description of each item, including the skills you used to achieve the result that the item represents.

-If you don’t have a portfolio, check out Document Your Accomplishments in a Portfolio to learn more about the advantages of creating one.
+If you don’t have a portfolio, check out Building a Portfolio to learn more about the advantages of creating one.

 - Analyze your accomplishments by looking at each component involved: Situation, Task, Action, Results, Skills.

 - Check out Analyzing Your Accomplishments (link required) to help you get started.